Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Releases

+### 4.2.1 Fix SQL for Diagram and selected Elements from menu.

 ### 4.2 SQL for Diagram and selected Elements from menu.

 - TakeOver check XML names (Xml.MakeXmlName), integrate in ToXml()